vtopc/intro-to-go/concurrency/README.md

 2. The channel consumer should be spawned before channel producer(writer) and write values into DB/cache/file/socket/map/slice/other data structures.

-3. Channel should be closed by the producer or based on some `sync.WaitGroup`/`sync.Once`.
+3. Channel should be closed once either by the producer(if it's one) or with the help of `sync.WaitGroup`/`sync.Once`(if there are many producers).

 4.